 Studying Drama will open a range of opportunities and transferable skills for a variety of different careers including: actor, theatre director, lighting designer, costume designer, set designer, sound engineer, make-up artist, drama teacher, dancer, musical theatre performer, broadcast presenter, playwright, theatre critic, journalist, film director; as well as helping with business directors and managers as drama demands excellent communication and management skills.

 There will be a number of theatre visits throughout the course.
-These visits are part of the course and will be the material on which critical appreciation responses are based for the written Unit 1 at AS Level and Unit 4, theatre in context unit, at A2 Level.
-The price per visit will range, according to venue, from £12 to £35 and it is expected that there will be at least four visits for AS and two visits for A2.
-We are encouraging all students to purchase a study guide, costing £15, to support the course.
+These visits are part of the course and will be the material on which critical appreciation responses are based for the written coursework in Component 2 and the written exam in Component 3.
+The price per visit will range, according to venue, from £12 to £35 and it is expected that there will be at least four visits throughout the two years.